akshitagit/open-source-DSA-code/README.md

 Use this repo for contributing in open source.

-### Start solving issues and raise the pull requests.
+### Start solving issues and raise the pull requests and even you can create your own issues.

 ### If you want to contribute to a project, the simplest way is to: